gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    summarizes the attacks that were known at the time of publishing and BCP 195 {{RFC7525}} provides recommendations for improving the security of deployed services that use TLS.

    When DTLS/SCTP is used with DTLS 1.2 {{RFC6347}}, DTLS 1.2 MUST be
    configured to disable options known to provide insufficient security.
 HTTP/2 {{RFC7540}} gives good minimum requirements based on the attacks that where publicly known in 2015.
 DTLS 1.3
    {{I-D.ietf-tls-dtls13}} only define strong algorithms without major weaknesses at the time of publication.
 Many of the TLS registries have a "Recommended" column.
-Parameters not maked as "Y" are NOT RECOMMENDED to support.
+Parameters not marked as "Y" are NOT RECOMMENDED to support.

    DTLS 1.3 requires rekeying before algorithm specific AEAD limits